-ARTICLE 22 - PERSONNEL FILES
+ARTICLE 22 - PERSONNEL FILE

 Section 1.
-Human resources shall maintain a personnel file of each employee in County service.
-This file shall be the official file of the County and shall contain copies of all official reports, memos, letters, personnel actions, etc., relating to the employee's performance and employment status.
+Human resources shall maintain a personnel file of each employee in county service.
+This file shall be the official file of the Employer and shall contain copies of all official reports, memos, letters, personnel actions, etc., relating to the employee's performance and employment status.

 Section 2.
-An employee may inspect the contents of the employee's personnel file in the human resources office upon the employee's oral request to do so.
-An employee's official representative, with the permission of the employee, may inspect their personnel file.
+An employee may inspect the contents of the employee's personnel file, in the human resources office upon the employee's written request to do so.
 An employee may also inspect the contents of any supervisory files maintained on the employee.
+An employee's official representative, with the written permission of the employee, may inspect his/her their personnel file.

 Section 3.
-No information reflecting critically upon an employee shall be placed in the employee's official personnel file that does not bear the signature of the employee or notation that the employee has been provided a copy of the material and refuses to sign and the following disclaimer:
+No information reflecting critically upon an employee shall be placed in the employee's personnel file maintained in the human resources office that does not bear the signature of the employee or notation that the employee has been provided a copy of the material and refuses to sign and the following disclaimer: